tonningp/cis190_codespace/README.md

    git clone https://github.com/tonningp/cis190_codespace.git
 ````

-4. You can now explore the course content in the `cis190_codespace/` folder within your /workspaces/codespace-blank environment.
 ## 📘 Course Topics
 This course follows *Sobell's A Practical Guide to Linux Commands, Editors, and Shell Programming (4th Edition)*.
 Topics include: